barty-s/women-who-skateboard-vigo/README.md

 ### The Purpose of the project

-This project is intended to advertise the group "Women Who Skateboard" and to reach the target audience of women based in Vigo, who want to meet up and skateboard together in a group.
+This project is intended to promote the group "Women Who Skateboard" and to reach the target audience of women based in Vigo, who want to meet up and skateboard together in a group.

 Skateboarding is heavily dominated by male skaters, so with this site, the group "Women Who Skateboard" hope to create a warm and welcoming environment for women skaters in the city.